impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.20.1: May 19th, 2022 =
+* Fix: Corrected an issue where admin notices were displaying strangely
+* Fix: Removed the "Switch to New View" button that would show up in strange admin places when switched to the legacy donor or donation lists

 = 2.20.0: May 11th, 2022 =
 * New: Refreshed the donor and donation list screens in the admin
 * New: Significant improvements to the donor wall and form grid blocks